Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach: Methodology

 We assign a prior on each $\eta_i{\sim}N(0,1)$ and the priors $\bu_{i,v}\stackrel{i.i.d.}{\sim} N(\bzero,\bI_R)$, $\sigma_i^2\sim IG(\alpha,\beta)$, estimating the joint posterior distribution using Markov Chain Monte Carlo (MCMC) implemented in the \texttt{Nimble} software \citep{nimble}.
 Since the model (\ref{eq:first_stage}) depends on the latent effects $\bu_{i,v}$'s only through pairwise distances, it is invariant to the rotation of latent effects.
 We align estimates across MCMC samples to a common orientation by applying a ``Procrustean transformation" \citep{borg2005modern}.
-Posterior means of the aligned latent nodal estimate $\widehat{\bu}_{i,v}$ and posterior means of the estimate for the overall degree of network connectivity $\widehat{\eta}_i$ are used as subject-level predictors in the second-stage regression model.
+Upon the transformation, the latent effects are \emph{comparable} across subjects and across nodes within a subject.
+Posterior means of the aligned latent nodal estimate $\widehat{\bu}_{i,v}$ and posterior means for the overall degree of network connectivity $\widehat{\eta}_i$ are used as subject-level inputs in the second-stage regression model.